samipourquoi/endbot/COMMANDS.md

 The scalable VC system.
 You must have the "Manage Channels" permissions to run the following commands.

 Usage:
-- `togglesvc` This will toggle if the ScalableVC System can work.
+- `togglesvc` toggles if the ScalableVC System can work.
 The current state will be reacted into the command.
-- `resetsvc` his will revert the ScalableVC system back to its original state, and clean up the channels.
-Run when bugs you encounter bugs.
+- `resetsvc` reverts the ScalableVC system back to its original state, and clean up the channels.
+Run when you encounter bugs.

 ## Server